SoFi Invest vs. Stash

 Website Tech

 SoFi’s website has basic charts with only one plot style (line) and no tools.
 Charts show up to 5 years of price history.
-The site offers recurring investments, allowing you to set up automatic purchases of stocks and ETFs on a weekly, bi-weekly, or monthly schedule.
+The site does offer recurring investments, allowing you to set up systematic purchases of stocks and ETFs on a weekly, bi-weekly, or monthly schedule.
 Option chains on the website include Greek values.

 Stash’s website has two watchlists: one for stocks and one for ETFs.
 Profiles include simple charts with 10 years of price history.
 An “Invest” button leads to an order form with pre-filled dollar amounts or a custom amount option.